As amazing as the capital of the U.K. is, everyone visiting should take at LEAST one day trip from London.

 At just over an hour from London Waterloo Station, Windsor Castle is a very easy day trip from London, and a great addition to anyone’s London itinerary.
 Be sure to check it out to get a feel for British legacy while in the capital.

 How To Get to Windsor Castle from London

 Train: Approximately 1 hour.
 Take the train from London’s Waterloo Station to Windsor & Eton Riverside and walk about 10 minutes to Windsor Castle.

 Half Day Tour: For a super easy option, you can visit Windsor on a half day tour that includes roundtrip luxury coach transportation, a visit to Windsor and Windsor Castle.

 Day Trips from London Tip by: Curious Claire

-Located just 20 miles (32km) north of the city centre, St Albans makes a great day trip from London.
+Located just 20 miles (32km) north of the city center, St Albans makes a great day trip from London.
 This charming town in Hertfordshire is full of history.
-Once known as Verulamium, the third largest Roman City in Britain, evidence of The Roman history can be found all over St Albans.
+Once known as Verulamium, the third largest Roman City in Britain, evidence of Roman history can be found all over St Albans.

 The main attractions of St Albans are all close together so the town can easily be explored in one day.
 Some of the main sights to see in St Albans are The Cathedral, the Medieval Clock Tower, St Michael’s Church and the Old Gorhambury House.
 Of course, a stroll around Verulamium Park shouldn’t be missed.
 Named after the city that once stood here, you can still see the city walls and outline of the gate.
 On the outskirts of the park is the Verulamium Museum which showcases the archaeological objects of everyday Roman life.

-How To Get to St Albans from London:
+How To Get to St Albans from London

 Train: 20 – 35 minutes.
 The easiest way to get to St Albans from London is by train.
 Departing from St Pancras and Blackfriars station, trains to St Albans usually depart every 5-10 minutes.